Outdoor Education Guide

 - The ability to pass a federal background check.

-- Friendly personality with the ability to connect and communicate effectively with youth.
+- Outgoing and friendly personality with the ability to connect and communicate effectively with youth.

 - Be able to lift 50 pounds and participate in moderate physical activity including but not limited to climbing, hiking, and camping.

-- Willingness to work irregular and long hours during the programming days (Tuesday-Friday)
+- Ability to work irregular and long hours during the programming days (Tuesday-Friday)

 The following qualifications are preferred, but are not mandatory: